-During the 19th century, large employers such as coal mining and railroad companies offered medical services to their employees by providing company doctors.
+During the 1800s, large employers such as coal mining and railroad companies offered medical services to employees by providing company doctors.
 Fees were taken from their pay to cover the service.
 In 1913, a union-provided health insurance was provided by the International Ladies Garment Workers where health insurance was negotiated as part of their contract (Duke University Library, 2013).
-During this period, there were several proposals for a national health insurance program but the efforts failed.
-The AMA was worried that any national health insurance would impact the financial security of their providers.
+During this period, there were several proposals for a national health insurance program, but the efforts failed.
+The AMA was concerned that any national health insurance would impact the financial security of its providers.
 The AMA persuaded the federal government to support private insurance efforts (Raffel & Raffel, 1994).

 In 1929, a group hospital insurance plan was offered to teachers at a hospital in Texas.
 This became the foundation of the nonprofit Blue Cross plans.
 In order to placate the AMA, Blue Cross initially offered only hospital insurance in order to avoid infringement of physicians' incomes (Blue Cross Blue Shield Association [BCBS], 2007; Starr, 1982).
-In 1935, the Social Security Act was created and was considered "old age" insurance.
+In 1935, the Social Security Act (SSA) was created and was considered "old age" insurance.
 During this period, there was continued discussion of a national health insurance program.
 But, with the impact of World War II and the Depression, there was no funding for this program.
 The government felt that the Social Security Act was a sufficient program to protect consumers.
 These events were a catalyst for the development of a health insurance program that included private participation.
-Although a universal health coverage program was proposed during President Clinton's administration in the 1990s, it was never passed.
-In 2009, there has been a major public outcry at regional town hall meetings opposing any type of government universal healthcare coverage.
-In 2006, Massachusetts proposed mandatory health coverage for all citizens, so it may be that universal health coverage would be a state-level initiative (KFF, 2013).
+Although a universal health coverage program was proposed during President Bill Clinton's administration in the 1990s, it was never passed.
+In 2006, Massachusetts proposed mandatory health coverage for all citizens, so it may be that universal health coverage would be a statelevel initiative (KFF, 2013).
+In 2009, there was a major public outcry at regional town hall meetings opposing any type of government universal healthcare coverage.

 By the 1950s, nearly 60% of the population had hospital insurance (AHA, 2007).
 Disability insurance was attached to Social Security.
 In the 1960s, President Johnson signed Medicare and Medicaid into law, which protects the elderly, disabled, and indigent.
 President Nixon established the Health Maintenance Organization (HMO), which focused on effective cost measures for health delivery.
-Also, in the 1980s, diagnostic related groups (DRGs) and prospective payment guidelines were established to provide guidelines for treatment.
+Also, in the 1980s, diagnostic-related groups (DRGs) and prospective payment guidelines were established to provide guidelines for treatment.
 These DRGs were attached to appropriate insurance reimbursement categories for treatment.
-The Consolidated Omnibus Budget (\bullet)

-Reconciliation Act (COBRA) was passed to provide health insurance protection if an individual changes jobs.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) was passed to provide health insurance protection if an individual changes jobs.
 In 1993, the Family Medical Leave Act (FMLA) was passed to protect an employee if there is a family illness.
 An employee can receive up to 12 weeks of unpaid leave and maintain his or her health insurance coverage during this period.
-In 1994, the Uniformed Services Employment and Reemployment Rights Act (USERRA) entitles individuals who leave for military service to return to their job.
+In 1994, the Uniformed Services Employment and Reemployment Rights Act (USERRA) entitled individuals who leave for military service to return to their job.
 Also, in 1996, the Health Insurance Portability and Accountability Act (HIPAA) was passed to provide stricter confidentiality regarding the health information of individuals.
 In 1997, the Balanced Budget Act (BBA) was passed that required massive program reductions for Medicare and authorized Medicare reimbursement for outpatient services (CMS, 2013b).